 Be prepared: Eligible travellers should apply online for an eTA prior to booking a flight.
 It will be valid for five years or until your passport expires.
 To find out if you’re eligible and how to apply online, please visit the official government website at www.canada.ca

-Once you begin planning your international or global event in Toronto, our Business Events Toronto team is ready to assist with any cross-border questions.
+Once you begin planning your international or global event in Toronto, our Destination Toronto team is ready to assist with any cross-border questions.

 We’ll help you make sure guests and delegates are aware of the customs and border requirements for entry to Canada so they can plan ahead and attend your meeting without delay!

-To start border clearance planning for your event early in the process, Business Events Toronto can connect you to partners in the Canada Border Services Agency (CBSA) and other government agencies, for smooth arrivals.
+To start border clearance planning for your event early in the process, Destination Toronto can connect you to partners in the Canada Border Services Agency (CBSA) and other government agencies, for smooth arrivals.